0

 How much caffeine can you have when pregnant?

-According to the NHS, up to 200mg of caffeine (up to two cups of instant coffee) per day is safe during pregnancy.1 So can you drink coffee in pregnancy?
-Yes, you can – but in moderation.
+According to the NHS, up to 200mg of caffeine (up to two cups of instant coffee) per day is safe during pregnancy.1 This is the equivalent of up to two cups of instant coffee.
+If you consume caffeine beyond these limits, you could increase the risk of complications during your pregnancy.

 Caffeine in pregnancy beyond coffee